swfiua/gotu/doc/gotu.rst

 with a second edition around 1960.

 It was Hoyle, an advocate of a static universe, that coined the phrase Big Bang, mocking the idea.
-He proposed a continuous creation model.
+He proposed a continuous creation model, whereby the expansion we observe is balanced by continuous creation of new matter.

 Only a single particle needs to be created per year, for each cubic kilometer of space, in order to balance the expansion.